CaptainX3/CW-Playable-Subs/Readme.md

 * STEP 3: Double click on the ZIP file to open it.
 Inside you'll see a single folder called **CW-Playable-Subs** with the release date and version number.
 Click on this folder to open it.

-* STEP 4: Now you'll see two files in the window - Readme.md and an **override** folder.
+* STEP 4: Now you'll see three files in the window - Readme.md, a Default UI folder, and an **override** folder.
 You want to extract ONLY the **override** folder to wherever you can easily access it.

 * STEP 5: Open this directory **Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets** and drag the **override** folder you just extracted into it.
 You should now see two folders here - **default** and **override**.

 * STEP 6: You're done.
 Run the game and enjoy all of the new stuff!

+***SPECIAL NOTE: If you'd like to have all subs use the default UI instead of the colored UIs, [click here for instructions.](#how-to-set-all-subs-to-use-the-default-ui)***

 ---
 ## Updating The Mod

 * To update the mod, follow STEPS 1 thru 4 in the installation instructions above for whichever version you want to use, and then navigate to **Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets** and DELETE the existing **override** folder.
 Once you have deleted the old folder, you can then drag in the updated copy. **DO NOT DRAG THE NEW COPY AND TRY TO OVERWRITE THE OLD ONE - you will end up with major bugs this way!**

+---
+## How To Set All Subs To Use The Default UI

+The mod features different interface colors for each of the major nations represented: the default UI is used for most NATO/Blue subs, a blue UI is used for UK subs, and a red UI is used for the Russian/Red subs.
+For those of you who would like to use the default UI color on all playable subs instead of the colored ones, follow the steps below:

+* STEP 1: Install whichever version of the mod you prefer.

+* STEP 2: Open the ZIP file you downloaded from this page.
+Extract the **Default UI** folder to wherever you can easily access it.

+* STEP 3: Open this directory **Steam\SteamApps\common\Cold Waters\ColdWaters_Data\StreamingAssets\override\vessels**

+* STEP 4: Open the **Default UI** folder and you'll see a list of all of the sub files that were using one of the colored UIs.
+Click and drag this entire list of files into the **override\vessels** directory you opened in the last step.
+Say yes to overwrite all of the files.

+* STEP 5: You're done.
+All subs will now use the default UI instead of the colored ones.

+***SPECIAL NOTE: This process must be done each time you update the mod with a new version.***

 ---
 ## How To Customize The UI Toolbars